nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Parameters:

-- `INDEX`: Must be a number greater than 0 and must not be blank.
+- `INDEX`: Must be a number between 1 and the total number of deliveries displayed (inclusive), and cannot be blank
 - `STATUS`: Must be one of the following: `PENDING`, `DELIVERED`, `CANCELLED` and must not be blank.
 <box type="tip" seamless>